Fernando Espuelas: Career

-"You must have Latinos as part of your core strategy if you are looking for growth", Espuelas told The New York Sun in 2006.
+Espuelas told The New York Sun in 2006.
 According to The Sun Sentinel, "Voy Music executives say they're tapping a strong market.
 A study this year by AOL/Roper that found that 55 percent of U.S. Hispanics like to listen to music when online, compared with 41 percent for the general U.S. population.
 And 37 percent of Latinos had downloaded music, vs. 25 percent for the U.S. population."
 Voy was named winner of the best "Start-Up Company" award at the Multicultural Media Expo in 2006.
 In 2007, Forrester Research's study "Hispanic Social Computing Takes-off" ranked Voy's sites as the leading Latin social network pure-play brand in the United States.

 Voy also released the award-winning documentary, Favela Rising through its Voy Pictures unit.
 The film received widespread critical acclaim.
 Espuelas said at the time of the release, "Favela Rising encapsulates the Voy philosophy of optimism and self-empowerment.
 The film's message of hope transforms people, motivates and inspires us to action."
 Telling the true story of one man's struggle against violence and racism to start a social movement for peace, Favela Rising won more than 35 major international awards and was short listed for an Academy Award nomination.
 It premiered at the Tribeca Film Festival in 2005 and was seen around the world through the film festival circuit.
 In 2006 it opened in theaters across the U.S. and Brazil and later made its U.S. television debut on HBO/Cinemax.